chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > And that it covers the parts somewhat separately.
 Don't put tutorials inside your reference docs, put them as a separate page.
 However, do link between the two regularly so that users can connect the dots.

 - 4 types are boundaries that are kept within the content of each type.
 One can still store them in the same overall project as long as there is a clear boundary between them.
+- One person believes it's useful to link between types of documentation.

 ### Comment